mobidic/MobiCNV/README.md

 ## Output

-You will soon get an Excel spreadsheet, with one summary worksheet showing remarkable events and gender predictions (if ROIs include the X chr), another woksheet for autosomes, optional supplementary worksheets for sexual chromosomes and gene panels.
+You will soon get an Excel spreadsheet, with one summary worksheet showing remarkable events and gender predictions (if ROIs include the X chr), another worksheet for autosomes, optional supplementary worksheets for sexual chromosomes and gene panels.
 In addition, calls in low coverage regions are stored in a separate sheet.
 The fifth column of each sheet shows the mean coverage for all samples for the considered ROI, with the following 3 colors traffic lights code:

 -green: mean >= 100 X